AbhijayPaturi/GarbageImagesClassificationSystem/README.md

 Please reach out if you would like to learn more or help out!

 ## Getting Started
-Simply download the Jupyter Notebook.
-Data has been attached too!
+Simply download the Jupyter Notebook and data.
+Originally, this project was completed via AWS SageMaker and S3.
+However, I transfered it to  a local Jupyter Notebook.
+If you'd like to see the Notebook on SageMaker, please reach out!

 Reach out if you have any suggestions to improve my methodology/code.
 I'm grateful for any learning opportunity!